-How Can A Company Use Patent Solutions To Enter New Technology Domains?
+How Companies Can Use Patent Solutions To Enter New Technology Domains

-How Can A Company Use Patent Solutions To Enter New Technology Domains?: Companies often possess technical expertise that can be easily expanded over various business segments.
-Insights derived from patents can prove to be effective in cases where a company is looking to expand into new technology areas.
+Companies often have enough technical expertise to expand over various business segments.
+Using patent insights can prove to be effective in cases where a company is looking to expand into new technology areas.
 Patent research and analysis can help such companies take business decisions at various stages of the expansion.
 This is particularly useful in mergers and acquisitions.
 In this article, we will cover how a company can use patent research and analysis to be better prepared when entering new technology domains.

 Routes for Expansion

 There can be various routes that a company may take to reach its desired goal.
 The decisions can be based upon the existing expertise of the company, competition in the market, maturation state of the technology, etc. Let us look at the possible routes for expansion:

 The most straightforward way for a company to expand into a new business segment is to acquire a smaller company or a start-up having the required technology.
 Acquisitions are complicated processes and require extensive research and due diligence.

 In some situations, a company has foundational know-how and technologies to expand into a peripheral business segment.
 IP research and analysis can help in determining white spaces and or new technologies that can be used for setting up of the R&D unit.

 Research collaborations can prove to be one of the most fruitful ways of developing technologies/products to expand into new business segments.

 Patent Solutions to Support Mergers & Acquisition Decisions